discorgento/module-queue/README.md

 }
 ```

 And.. that's it!
-In the next cron iteration (which should be within the next minute) your job will be executed without compromising the performance of the store at all, assuring a smooth workflow for both your clients and their customers.
+In the next cron iteration (which should be within the next minute) your job will be executed without compromising the performance of the store, assuring a smooth workflow for both your clients and their customers.

 > 💡 **Tip:** any async process can benefit from this approach, your creativity is the limit.